NicoJanE/React-Development-Template-Stack/README.md

 <details closed>
   <summary class="clickable-summary">
   <span  class="summary-icon"></span>
-  Side note: Preview the markdown files(.md)
+  Side note: Preview Markdown Files(.md)
   </summary> 	<!-- On same line is failure, Don't indent the following Markdown lines!  -->

 > <br>
 >
-> ### Preview the markdown files(.md)
+> ### Preview Markdown Files(.md)
 >
->To preview the Markdown (MD) files in this project, one of the best solutions is to open these files in Visual Studio Code (VSC) and install the plugin: **Markdown Preview GitHub Styling** (Tested with version 2.04).
+>To preview the Markdown (.md) files in this project, one of the best solutions is to open these files in Visual Studio Code (VSC) and install the plugin: **Markdown Preview GitHub Styling** (Tested with version 2.04).
 Other plugins, or plugins for other programs, may not always work correctly with the file links in the documentation.
 I use the file link syntax supported by GitHub (Jekyll), which is also compatible with the above-mentioned plugin.
 >
 > To display the Preview screen in VSC:
 >- Ensure that you are **not** working in ***Restricted mode***.